secretstartups/handbook/product/product-manager-role/learning-and-development/index.html.md

 ##### Quick reads and videos

-(articles that are 5 mins or less to read)
+(articles and videos that are less than 10 mins)
 ##### Videos

 (When videos are added they should show the duration in mins)